hellowac/mapnik-wiki-zh-cn/Runtime-Logging.md

 Also, at runtime, severity level can be used by users to control verbosity.

-Here is an example in python:
+For example if a user wants to disable all log output, here is how that would be done in python:

 ```python
 import mapnik